Best Travel Apps To Help You Travel Smarter Anywhere in the World

 Allianz Travel Smart app

-The Allianz TravelSmart app, created by Allianz Global Insurance, allows you to view embassy information, emergency contacts by country (not everyone uses 911), and your flight information.
+The Allianz TravelSmart app, created by Allianz Travel Insurance, allows you to view embassy information, emergency contacts by country (not everyone uses 911), and your flight information.
 You can also manage your policy and claims, contact Allianz assistance, find hospitals, doctors and pharmacies.
 Need to grab a medication?
 No worries.
 This app gives you the universal name for over 750 medications.
 It also translates 60+ first aid terms into 18 different languages.

 Smart Traveler – US Department of State App